nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

 # export dataframe as 'out.csv' but only export 'col1', 'col2' columns
 df.to_csv('out.csv', header=False)

-# export dataframe as 'out.xlsx' but ignore column names row in exported file
+# export dataframe as 'out.xlsx' but only export 'col1', 'col2' columns
 df.to_excel('out.xlsx', header=False)
 ```